dhiemaz/account-service/README.md

 * Configuration

-Before application can be started, you must set configuration using `.env` file which the sample file can be found in the roor folder.
+Before application can be started, you must set configuration using `.env` file which the sample file can be found in the root folder.

 below is example configuration, change value inside curly braces to match with configuration in server.
 ```